 Upon arriving at the funeral wake, perform the right Buddhist Funeral Etiquette by proceeding quietly and elegantly to the altar.
 Mourners pay their respect with a slight bow with palms clamped together in a praying position and offer a joss stick to the altar if possible.
 After paying respect, find a seat and wait for the ritual to commence.

 Though optional, visitors can also make monetary contributions, known as “Pek Kim” (白金) as a kind gesture to relieve the funeral arrangement expenses.

 How long should the Buddhist Funeral last?

-The Buddhist funeral Services should last for at least three days.
-Three days because Buddhists believe that it is a peaceful moment for their loved ones to transit from life to death, performed by practicing proper Funeral rites and customs.
-However, the funeral services are commonly preferred to be longer, up to 5 days or 7 days.
-One-day funeral services are also increasingly popular in Singapore nowadays.
+The Buddhist funeral should last for at least three days.
+Three days because Buddhists believe that it is a peaceful moment for their loved ones to transition from life to death, performed by practicing proper Funeral rites and customs.
+However, funerals are commonly preferred to be longer, up to 5 days or 7 days.

 #01-2731, 89 Geylang Bahru, 339697